 Having a media director at each location allows for more flexibility and promptness in handling media inquiries.
 In addition, many journalists look for the local angle in any story to interest their audience.
 A media manager assigned to a specific location will know the best local people, resources and story angles to attract a reporter’s attention.

 During extremely busy times or campaigns, it’s easy for one person or office to become overwhelmed with media matters.
 There is also the possibility for miscommunication and misunderstanding of key corporate messages.

 No matter which method you use, some things to keep in mind:

 - Make sure your online information gives reporters clear instructions on whom to contact.

 - Put a comprehensive communication plan in place so everyone is on the same page.

 - Periodically re-evaluate the effectiveness of your media relations process to ensure it’s still working well for you.

 - You can hire a PR agency to help.

 If your company has multiple locations, you may benefit from a PR firm with multiple people and varied expertise and strengths.
 At Axia Public Relations, we offer a range of resources to help you, such as a long list of media contacts and relationships, creative campaign development and years of experience working with companies like yours.
-To find out all we can do for your unique media management issues, contact us or download our free e-book Learn Media Relations from the Media.
+To find out all we can do for your unique media management issues, contact us or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.